Join us at our Adult Learning Open Evening to discover our higher education and part-time courses.

 There are several financial support packages available to help you come to college, based on your age, personal financial circumstances and level and type of course you are studying.

-If you would like to discuss or need further information on financial support please contact the Student Welfare Team via welfare@bcot.ac.uk or telephone 01256 306393/306608
+If you would like to discuss or need further information on financial support please contact the Student Services Team via welfare@bcot.ac.uk or telephone 01256 306393/306608

 Julie Paige (Senior Welfare Advisor)